juniorsundarCasual/TGT/vault/volume-5.chapter-349.md

 "And tactility..."
 Shuri harkened back to her method to solve the Rubik's cube.
 She had familiarised herself with it to the point that the solution process had turned into muscle memory.
 She could quite literally solve the cube with her eyes closed.

 "You need such familiarity and speed when casting spells, especially in a combat capacity," she affirmed.
 She and her visually gifted peers could cast spells in quick succession with the help of the wand.
-Now, she could even cast the simpler spells without the help of the wand.
+Now, she could even cast simpler spells without the help of the wand.

 Images, concepts, ideas and solutions started to flash through her memory, nothing stood in place for more than a second.
 To her, it felt like she was on the cusp of coming up with an answer, but was just one step shy.
 It was almost the same as when you're on the edge of a sneeze but not all there yet, except the moment was extended for a much longer and more excruciating duration.

 Shuri grabbed her head and released a long breath of air.
 The way her mind was approaching the problem felt scattered and aimless.
-To her, it felt similar to a candle burning from the middle.
+To her, it felt similar to a candle burning in the middle.
 "There's no end to it if things go on like this.
 I need a process."

 She retrieved an empty parchment paper from her desk and started by writing "Defining the Problem" as a heading.
-The first step to the design process was understanding what is the problem that needs solving.
+The first step in the design process was understanding what is the problem that needs solving.
 This is usually written in the form of a design brief.
-This answers the question of: Who the target audience or market is?
+This answers the question of who the target audience or market is.
 What the objective of the project is (what is the need or want being met)?
 When is the project deliverable by?
 Where is the product meant to be used?
 Why is this project significant?

 "The target audience is Yohn- No, that seems too specific.
 Let's say it's for the visually impaired folk looking to walk the path of magic and cultivation.
-The objective is as defined, which is to provide an alternate pathway to cast spells, to work the mana channels and advance in cultivation.
+The objective is as defined, which is to provide an alternate pathway to cast spells, work the mana channels and advance in cultivation.
 It needs to be finished as soon as possible.
 The output from this project will be used in place of a magic wand.
 It is significant because..."

 Shuri stopped writing and looked at the incomplete sentence with a bitter smile.
 She felt there was definitely some irony in answering that question.
 All her life, all Shuri worried about and cared for was herself; survival of self above all else.
-This could be said to be the first time she was every attempting to do something of significance for the benefit of another person.
-She could string together words and rationalise her actions to say that it would benefit her in the end.
+This could be said to be the first time she was ever attempting to do something of significance for the benefit of another person.
+She could string together words and rationalise her actions to say that they would benefit her in the end.
 But the fact remained, "In the end, this project will make magic more accessible to people.
 Disabilities won't be a barrier of entry any more."

 With the brief finalised, it was time to jot down the design specifications.

 The device should provide tactile cues to convey information to the user.
 This could involve buttons, switches, or touch-sensitive surfaces that offer tactile feedback, such as raised symbols or Braille.
 Shuri discarded the idea of audio feedback or cues because it was impractical in combat.
-You would basically be projecting your actions to the opponent, and it was possible for the sound to get doused in the heat of battle.
+You would basically be projecting your actions to the opponent, and the sound could get doused in the heat of battle.

 The device should be designed with accessibility in mind, ensuring that blind users can easily and intuitively interact with it.
 This includes considering factors such as button placement, size, and spacing, as well as designing a logical and straightforward user interface.

 Since the person cannot see, the device should represent the spells in a non-visual format.

 The device could incorporate features to assist with navigation and orientation, helping blind users locate and select spells.
-This might involve directional cues, or a tactile interface that allows for exploration and easy navigation.
+This might involve directional cues or a tactile interface that allows for exploration and easy navigation.

 Considering the practicality of using the device, it should be designed to be durable, lightweight, and portable.
 This allows users to easily carry and use the device in different environments or settings.